chanzuckerberg/fogg/docs/TUTORIAL.md

     Before go on – a bit about how fogg organizes repos –

-    Fogg applies an opinionated way to organize terraform repos.
-This serves to both make it easy to factor your terraform code into many scopes / state files and also provide some consistency (make working on a team a bit easier).
+    Fogg applies an opinionated repo organization.
+This serves to make it easy to factor your terraform code into many scopes/state-files and also provide some consistency and make working on a team a bit easier.

-    Fogg organizes tf code into `global`, `accounts`, `envs` and `components`.
+    Fogg organizes terraform code into `global`, `accounts`, `envs` and `components`.

     * `global` - things are trying global across all your infrastructure.
 A good example is a Route53 zone, to which you want to add recrords from everywhere in your infra.
-    * `accounts` - things that are relavant at the account level (aws here) - most aws iam stuff goes here.
+    * `accounts` - things that are relavant at the account level (aws here) - most, but not all aws iam stuff goes here.
 Note that we make it easy to have multiple accounts with configs for each in `terraform/accounts/account-name`.
     * `envs` - think staging vs prod here. fogg makes it easy to keep your tf separate for each one
     * `components` - in addition to separating environments we do one step further and make it easy to have multiple state files for each environment.
 In fogg we call those components.
 Each env can have many components and they all get their own statefile.
 On top of that each gets a `terrafom_remote_state` data source for all the other components in the same env.